groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 1.0.7 =
+* FIXED Emails were not updating from the funnel editor when click the "save changes button" in the modal.
+Click said button will now update the email.
+* TWEAKED The create user step will now ask which blog you want to add the user too if on multisite.
+* FIXED Implemented the queue not being able to be started by two different requests.
+* FIXED multisite bugs
+* FIXED Tracking will force ssl if SSL is present in the blog url option.
+* TWEAKED if global multisite setting is enabled you can choose to only run an event if the associated step can be run by the current blog.
+* FIXED duplicating steps in funnel literally duplicating the step which helps no one.
+* TWEAKED if the funnel step is not available for the funnel builder than show an unkown question mark.
+* TWEAKED an event cannot be added to the queue if there is a similar event within 60 seconds of the time its being added.

 = 1.0.6 =
 * Added Funnel updates automatically when the modal closes.
 * Added Contacts which have unconfirmed emails will show as (Unconfirmed) int he table view